Organising a funeral yourself

 Registering the death

-Legal arrangements: You will need to register the death with the local registrar of Births, Marriages and Deaths, obtaining several copies of the death certificate needed for banks and other institutions when dealing with the estate.
+You will need to register the death with the local registrar of Births, Marriages and Deaths, see Devon Registration Service - Register a death.
+Several copies of the death certificate will need to be obtained for banks and other institutions when dealing with the estate.
 If the body is to be cremated you will need to get three forms from the crematorium which they should help you to complete.
 You will also need two doctors’ certificates.

 Care of the deceased person